 6. Purchaser statements: reconciled as they come, not in March.

 Operators who reconstruct the year’s data at deadline time are the ones who end up with underreported volumes or missing wells.
 Keeping the data current through the year is what makes annual filing painless.
+Across the state-filing landscape, West Virginia’s annual cadence is what lulls operators into waiting; the operators who don’t wait are the ones who hand in a clean WR-39.

 How GreaseBook Supports WR-39 Prep